mertbagt/XP_Gained/README.md

 ```
 ![Color Chart](https://github.com/mertbagt/XP_Gained/blob/main/Images/xpHour4.JPG)

+The plugin is set up for either of two prompt configurations:

+x

+y

 ## Alias Commands

 xpstart - Starts a one hour timer.
 This also resets the aggregated xp totals from any prior uses of the timer and begins collecting a new aggregation.